otvam/pypeec/docs/content/method.rst

    Fig. 6 - Illustration of the remapping of the inductance matrix coefficients.

-With all the repeated coefficients, the inductance matrix is a a block-Toeplitz Toeplitz-block matrix.
+With all the repeated coefficients, the inductance matrix is a block-Toeplitz Toeplitz-block matrix.
 For such matrices, the matrix-vector multiplications can be done with Fast Fourier Transforms (:ref:`Fig. 7 <fig_7>`).
-Hence, the Fast Fourier Transforms are reducing the computational complexity of multiplications from O(n^2) to O(n*log(n)).
+Hence, the Fast Fourier Transforms reduce the computational complexity of multiplications from O(n^2) to O(n*log(n)).

 .. _fig_7:
 .. figure:: ../method/peec_7.png